 Michael J. Dattoli, MD, is a board-certified radiation oncologist with well over two decades of brachytherapy experience and has performed thousands of prostate implant procedures.
 He is considered the foremost pioneer optimizing brachytherapy designs to maximize tumor eradication and minimize symptoms.
 Dr. Dattoli has successfully applied the same technology to other forms of cancer, including breast, head and neck, GI, GYN, sarcomas and lung malignancies.
 He is a noted author and speaker in this complex field of medicine.
 Dr. Dattoli attended the University of California at Berkeley and was the Valedictorian of his class at Vassar College; he earned his medical degree at Mount Sinai School of Medicine, Radiation Oncology at New York University Medical Center, then distinguished himself at Memorial Sloan-Kettering Cancer Center and New York Hospital-Cornell University Medical Center, as the Special Fellow in Brachytherapy.
 He was appointed Associate Professor in Brachytherapy and Radiation Oncology at Memorial Sloan- Kettering Cancer Center in New York and at New York Hospital-Cornell University Medical Center prior to relocating to Florida.
+Dr. Dattoli serves on multiple journal editorial review boards.
+Government appointments include “The Prostate Cancer Task Force” in Florida and consultant to the “Washington Oncology Roundtable Advisory Committee”.
 He was selected by the International Association of Oncologists as a Leading Physician of the World and top Brachytherapist.

 As part of our endocrinology program (hormones and bone integrity), we call upon our world renowned consultant Jeffrey I. Mechanick, MD, FACP, FACE, FACN, ECNU, who is Clinical Professor of Medicine, Chief of Metabolic Support in the Division of Endocrinology, Diabetes and Bone Metabolism, Icahn School of Medicine at the Mount Sinai Hospital in New York City.